-The tenant is obliged to pay the expenses that arise from the services and utilities supplied to the real estate that he or she can use.
+The tenant is obliged to pay the expenses that arise from the services and utilities supplied to the real estate that they can use.
 This consideration is derived from the use of common elements of the property, parking lots, gardens, porter's lodge services, and the supply of water, electricity, heating, telephone and other analogues.